utat-ss/HERON-documentation/our-protocols/data-conversion.rst

 When sending data around the satellite or between the satellite and ground station, we can't send floating-point representations.
 Therefore, we send the "raw data" as an integer value, which can be converted to the real-world value by the receiver if desired.

+All data is big-endian (MSB first, LSB last).

 These data conversions are implemented in code in the ``lib-common/conversions`` library.

+TODO - add PAY environmental sensors

 ADC (Analog to Digital Converter, ADS7952)
 ------------------------------------------

+Note that this is considered the "main" ADC, different from "Optical ADC" mentioned later.

 Datasheet: http://www.ti.com/lit/ds/slas605c/slas605c.pdf